Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Training Evaluation

-We evaluate generative performance using Fréchet Inception Distance (FID) and Inception Score (IS).
+We evaluate generative performance using FID and IS.
 FID is computed between 50K class-balanced generated samples and the full training set, while IS is computed on the same set of 50K generated samples.

 \textbf{Conditional generation.} We generate an equal number of samples for each class.
-To generate samples for a given class $y$, we first sample an OOD data point $x$ from the corresponding OOD data source, and then perform $T$ steps of PGD attack according to:
+To generate samples for a given class $y$, we first sample an OOD data point $x$ from the OOD data source, and then perform $T$ steps of PGD according to: